primitivefinance/portfolio/test/README.md

   - The Caller's `positions` `freeLiquidity` for `poolId` always decreases by `deltaLiquidity`.
   - If `pools` `feeGrowth{}` value for `poolId` is different from the previous time the same Caller allocated to `poolId`, the position's change in `feeGrowth{}` must not be zero.
   - The Caller's `balances` value for the pool's tokens increases by respective amounts computed with `getAmounts`.
-  - Hyper's `reserves` value for the pool's tokens stays the same.
+  - Portfolio's `reserves` value for the pool's tokens stays the same.
-  - The `balanceOf` Hyper for the pool's tokens stays the same.
+  - The `balanceOf` Portfolio for the pool's tokens stays the same.
   - The `DecreasePosition` event is emitted.
   - The `Unallocate` event is emitted.
   - The `EarnFees` event was emitted if the `feeGrowth{}` values changed.